-The PBA Regional Tour has two major functions.
-It provides a means for high caliber bowlers, including PBA Tour stars, to sharpen their skills before competing on the PBA Tour and allows competitors with full-time jobs the opportunity to compete at the professional level in weekend events.
+The PBA Regional Tour provides a means for high caliber bowlers, including PBA stars, to sharpen their skills before competing on the PBA and PBA50 Tours while also allowing competitors with full-time jobs the opportunity to compete at the professional level in weekend events within easy travel distances.

 Non-members can bowl too!